jochalek/hello-world/README.md

 # This repo contains my dotfile configs

-It is usefull to retain my configuration across workstations.
+It is useful to retain my configuration across workstations.